0chain/blobber/README.md

 # Blobber - A storage provider in Züs network

-This readme provides instructions on how to setup and register blobber to the Züs network .
+A blobber serves as a storage provider within the Züs network, comprising decentralized servers scattered across the globe, all interconnected to the Züs network to cater to our users' storage requirements.This readme provides instructions on how to setup and register blobber to the Züs network .

 ## Table of Contents